Creating a Supplementary Network Interface

 Region

-Region where the supplementary network interface is to be created.
+Region where the supplementary network interface will be created.
 Select the region nearest to you to ensure the lowest latency possible.

 EU-Dublin